ritvikmath/jekyll-now/_posts/2017-9-23-GirlsInSTEM.md

 # Reason #4: Girls Are Able to Recover Their GPA Better than Boys

 There is a big angle which we have not even considered yet and which is often the bane of all students' existence: **saving your GPA once it takes a bad hit**.
 Many students have been there.
 You're going about your coursework and then you hit one quarter where things just do not go your way.
-Whether it is **academic burnout, a set of impossible courses, or increased commitment to work, your GPA takes a noticable hit**.
+Whether it is **academic burnout, a set of impossible courses, or increased commitment to work, your GPA takes a noticeable hit**.
 And with GPA, **it takes a long while to recover from a hit**.

 We thus want to know, **among students whose GPA took a bad hit, are girls or boys better able to recover from that hit in the long run?** We will define a 'bad hit' as a **drop in GPA of 20% or more**.
 Note that this is like having your GPA go from **3.7 to 2.96** or from **3.0 to 2.4** in just one quarter.
 We measure the ability of a student to recover by taking their GPA just after the hit and comparing it to their GPA in their final quarter in the dataset.

 To make things more concreate, **suppose that you take a GPA hit from 3.0 to 2.4**.
 Suppose after 9 quarters you graduate and your GPA is at **2.75**.
 To raise your GPA from **2.4 to 2.75 over 9 quarters, you averaged a GPA growth of 1.52% per quarter**.
 We complete this calculation over all students who took at GPA hit and **split up the results into boys and girls**.
 We keep our calculation to be over **STEM majors** again.

 We find that, on average, **boys recover their GPA at a rate of 1.3% per quarter** and **girls at 2.4% per quarter**.
 Doesn't seem like a big difference?
 Well, let's see what this **difference builds up to over time**.
 Suppose we have a boy and a girl in STEM.
-Suppose they **both recieve a 3.7 GPA after their first quarter and then take a 20% GPA hit their second quarter and are down to a 2.96 GPA**.
+Suppose they **both receive a 3.7 GPA after their first quarter and then take a 20% GPA hit their second quarter and are down to a 2.96 GPA**.
 We then let their GPAs grow at the respective male/female growth rates and observe the results.

 <figure>
 <center>